Teacher Professional Development

 Professional Development Workshops

-CyberSecurity--Session builds on using the quantum effects from polarization and cryptography to show the efficacy of quantum cryptography to detect the presence of an eavesdropper.
+CyberSecurity--This session builds on using the quantum effects from polarization and cryptography to show the efficacy of quantum cryptography to detect the presence of an eavesdropper.

 Entanglement--Described by Einstein in 1935, entanglement is one of the "wierd" words that is used to describe quantum interactions.
 It is where particles stay connected and the actions performed on one of the particles affects the other.

-Superposition and Interference--quantum superposition is a fundamental principle of quantum mechanics.
+Superposition and Interference--Quantum superposition is a fundamental principle of quantum mechanics.
 Classical physics treats superposition via waves interacting and defines types of interference.
 In the quantum world, superposition is being in several states at the same time and wave functions of particles can either reinforce or diminish each other.

-Wave Particle Duality Part 1--Part 1 of 2 sessions designed to help students understand the dual nature of light.
-The first session compares classical particles and waves and then uses interactive activities to learn about the double slit experiment
+Wave Particle Duality--Multiple sessions designed to help students understand the dual nature of light.
+The module compares classical particles and waves and then uses interactive activities to learn about the double slit experiment.
+The module also uses the Mach Zehnder Interferometer to model interference patterns and analyze particle and wave models.